thuya-cms/thuya-cms.github.io/docs/basics/terminology/content-field-definition.md

 ### Group

 Content field definition containing content fields, similar to content definitions.
-Sometimes we would like to define rules for not only a single value, but for the value of multiple fields.
-For example we would like to use date intervals in a content.
-It is possible to do it adding a `startDate` and an `endDate` field to the content definition and extend it with additional validations, that `startDate` is before the `endDate`.
+Sometimes we would like to define rules for not only a single value but for the value of multiple fields.
+For example, we would like to use date intervals in content.
+It is possible to do it by adding a `startDate` and an `endDate` field to the content definition and extend it with additional validations, that `startDate` is before the `endDate`.
 It can work.
 But the next time you would like to include a date range in another content definition you will need to implement the validation logic again.

-Instead it is possible to use group content fields.
-In this case the group would contain the `startDate` and `endDate` fields with the additional validation, that can be simply included in any content definition.
+Instead, it is possible to use group content fields.
+In this case, the group would contain the `startDate` and `endDate` fields with the additional validation, that can be simply included in any content definition.

 !!! tip
     Groups can be nested in any depth with other groups or arrays.